progenor/gersteel/README.md

 <!-- TODO: ask for stuff -->

+- what we need and what we dont need to write in from the stuff
 - redirects pages
+- scroll
 <!-- - contact information -->
 - texts (about us)
 - footer icons {iso icons}